-- ii.
-During the months of May through October, the geometric mean of the fecal coliform bacteria content of effluent samples collected in a month shall not exceed 200/100 mL, and no more than 10 percent of the values shall exceed 400/100 mL. - iii.
-During the months of May through October, E. coli may be substituted for fecal coliform provided the geometric mean of the values for effluent samples collected in a month shall not exceed 130/100 mL, and no more than 10 percent of the values shall exceed 240/100 mL.
+- The geometric mean of the fecal coliform bacteria content of effluent samples collected in a month shall not exceed 2,000/100 mL. - ii.
+During the months of April through October, the geometric mean of the E. coli bacteria content of effluent samples collected in a 90-day period shall not exceed 130/100 mL, and no more than 25 percent of the values shall exceed 240/100 mL.

-2. ALTERNATIVE TREATMENT:
+B. ALTERNATIVE TREATMENT:

-Such facilities as waste stabilization ponds and trickling filters shall be deemed to provide effective treatment of sewage, provided that the requirements of Sections V.A., V.B.1.(c) and (d) are met, that the effluent does not cause any violations of applicable states' water quality standards or Sections III and IV of these regulations, and that the following requirements are met:
+Such facilities as waste stabilization ponds and trickling filters shall be deemed to provide effective treatment of sewage, provided that the requirements of Chapter 5.1, 5.4.A are met, that the effluent does not cause any violations of applicable states' water quality standards or Chapter 2 and Chapter 3 of these regulations, and that the following requirements are met:

-a.
-Biochemical Oxygen Demand
+1. Biochemical Oxygen Demand